Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Experiment

 \item \textbf{PMAT \cite{hu2025pmat}:} Based on MAT, PMAT introduces an additional module to determine agent action order, grounded in the theory of Plackett-Luce sampling \cite{luce1959individual,plackett1975analysis}.
 AOAD-MAT \cite{takayama2025aoad}, a synchronous work, employs a similar method to PMAT but decides action order followed by detailed action decision, while AOAD-MAT does both simultaneously.
 Given the high similarity between them and the fact that only PMAT provides official code, we select PMAT as the benchmark here.

 \item \textbf{Triple-BERT \cite{zhao2025triple}:} Triple-BERT is the first centralized SARL framework for the ride-sharing task, utilizing BERT for observation feature and relationship extraction and processing a large action space through an action decomposition mechanism.
-Here, we modify it into a PPO-style method as MAT, considering the differences between standard MARL tasks and combinatorial optimization problems.

 \item \textbf{HAPPO \cite{kuba2022trust,zhong2024heterogeneous}:} HAPPO first illustrates and proves the efficiency of sequential optimization among agents in cooperative MARL scenarios, providing a strong foundation for MAT.
 Based on \cite{zhong2024heterogeneous}, HAPPO serves as the SOTA method in the family of Heterogeneous-Agent Reinforcement Learning (HARL) methods.